vadimgierko/vadimgierko/README.md

 My name is Vadim Gierko and I’m
 - a **self-taught React / JavaScript (ES6+) developer**
 - with a 1.5 years of non-commercial programming experience
-- & vast creative background.
+- & vast creative background

+based in Lublin/ Poland.

 I feel completely comfortable in creating & integrating front-end with Firebase as BaaS.